alan-g04/CM12001-sudoku-solver-coursework-y1s1/Python Coursework Analysis.md

 - Your code will be subject to automated testing
 - Speed of code $\propto$ Higher grade
 - Must be compatible with sample tests
+- An array of -1 should be returned for invalid puzzles

 ### Warnings